Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 - Recovered a delayed project and got it back into a workable delivery rhythm

-- Made evidence retrieval far faster for drafting and review
+- Made evidence retrieval much faster for drafting and review

 - Reduced repeated manual reading of transcripts and notes